intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 necessary to come up with a new protocol design that uses a different method to achieve the same result.

+To some degree assumes that extensions are not deliberately blocked.
+Some deployments or implementations apply policies that prohibit the use of unknown capabilities.
+This is especially true of functions that seek to make security guarantees, like firewalls.

 The set of interoperable features in a protocol is often the subset of its features that have some value to those implementing and deploying the protocol.
 It is not always the case that future extensibility is in that set.